liutongkun/FAIR/README.md

 ## Training
 #20240828:
 The dataloader_bhpfnewaug module introduces NSA as an aditional synthesized anomaly, achieving a 99.1% image-level AUROC on the MVTec AD dataset.
+Code of FAIRm (using morphological gradient) can be found in https://github.com/liutongkun/EdgRec
 ### MVTec AD
 The original code uses the DTD dataset to create synthesized anomalies, so you first need to download it <br>: the DTD dataset (optional): https://www.robots.ox.ac.uk/~vgg/data/dtd/<br>